kykiefer/depression-detect/README.md

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction and this is by far the most critical component to building a successful model within this space.
 One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
 Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrix of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
 These features are lower level representations of audio, which I hypothesized would loose some of the subtle speech characteristics displayed by depressed individuals (especially early stage depression).

 A few iterations using a Random Forest yielded an f1 score of `0.56`.
-I couldn't get a particularly high recall or precision model, so I abandoned this method in pursuit of an approach I found particularly interesting and challenging in this application...convolutional neural networks.
+I couldn't get a particularly high recall or precision model (although I think there is potential), so I abandoned this method in pursuit of an approach I found particularly interesting and challenging in this application -- convolutional neural networks.

 Neural networks seems to be the approach taken my many in cutting edge emotion and language detection models.
-So with limited initial success with an Random Forest, I wanted to focus my efforts on a convolutional neural network (CNN) and potentially combining it with Long Short Term Memory (LSTM).
+I began with a convolutional neural network (CNN) and attempted to combine it with Long Short Term Memory (LSTM).
+CNNs require and image as input.
 One way to implement a CNN on audio signals is to provide it with a series of [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound.
 It displays the amplitude of the frequency components of a signal over time.
 Unlike MFCCs and other transformations that represent low-level features of sound, spectrograms keep the detail (including the noise, which presents challenges).

 The input to my model is akin to the spectrogram you see in Figure 2 below.
 513 frequency bins on the y-axis and 125 time bins on the x-axis spanning four seconds of audio.

 <img alt="Spectrogram" src="images/spectrogram.png" width='700'>
 <sub><b>Figure 2: </b> Spectrogram of man saying "Watching different TV shows". </sub>